 In all of WordPress’ glory, it’s also a platform that’s often a victim of hacker attacks or malicious software that tries to take advantage of various security holes in one way or the other.

 Unfortunately, due to WordPress’ popularity, those attacks happen more often each year.
 Even though the platform itself is not what you’d call bad in terms of security, we can still make things a lot better with an additional security plugin.

 The one we recommend is called iThemes Security – a free plugin.
 The good thing here is that it offers most of its magic right out the box, so there’s nearly no initial set up to do.

 6. Enable Caching and Connect to a CDN

 Those two technologies usually go together, since they both impact the performance of your site and its speed – the time it takes to deliver the site to your audience.

 In short, when a visitor enters the address of your site into their browser bar and presses Enter, many things happen.
 Many of them can be optimized to effectively make the waiting time shorter.
 And that indeed matters!
-For instance, it’s reported in a study that 47% of people won’t wait longer than 2 seconds for a website to load.
+For instance, it’s reported in a study that 53% of people won’t wait longer than 3 seconds for a mobile site to load.
 “Won’t wait” means that they will leave and go to some other site instead.

 Caching and CDNs are two of the most effective ways to fix that.

 In itself, caching is a fairly boring topic, but its core is that it takes some of your website content and stores it in a way that allows that content to be served quicker when the next visitor asks for it.